Settlement and Integration Services

-Counselors assess the needs and barriers of individual clients and client families, identify appropriate services and resources relevant to their needs and assist them to develop realistic goals and plans.
-Provide clients with an overview of Canadian society (systems, services, life and culture, valued and norms) and their rights and obligations.
+Counsellors assess the needs and barriers of individual clients and families, identify appropriate services and resources relevant to their needs, and assist them to develop realistic goals and plans.
+Counsellors also provide clients with an overview of Canadian society (systems, services, life and culture, values and norms) as well as their rights and obligations.

-Counselors provide individual clients and their families with detailed support (paraprofessional counseling) to help with settlement and adjustment to life in Canada.
-These may include specific family and cultural adjustment issues or assistance in navigating specific processes such as immigration, education, etc.
+Counsellors provide individual clients and their families with detailed support to help with settlement and integration into life in Canada.
+These may include specific family and cultural integration issues, or assistance in navigating specific processes such as housing, education, etc.

-Counselors assist individual clients and their families to articulate their needs and to access other service providers in the broader community by:
+Counsellors assist individual clients and their families to articulate their needs, and to access other service providers in the broader community by: